 '''

-p4 [g-opts] users [user...]
+p4 [g-opts] users [ -m max ] [ user... ]

 '''

 If a user argument is provided, only information pertaining to that user is displayed.
 The user argument may contain the \ wildcard; in this case, all users matching the given pattern are reported on.
-(If using wildcards, be sure to quote the user argument, since the OS will likely attempt to expand the wildcard to match file names in the current directory).
+(If you use a wildcard, be sure to quote the user argument, because the OS will likely attempt to expand the wildcard to match file names in the current directory).